gradle/gradle/architecture/standards/0005-introduce-core-ui-architecture-module.md

 - Build options infrastructure.
 - The console and CLI, as a specific implementation of these services.

+The UI architecture module uses the core runtime architecture module.
+It provides APIs that are used by the other modules and platforms.

 This ADR does not specify the owner of this new architecture module.
 However, as a separate module it can be assigned ownership independently of the other core services.

 ## Status